IKEA Singapore gives Malaysian staff extra day of leave to vote in elections

 Johor Bahru native Janice Chian said this was even more so for those living further up north, who will require more travelling time.
 “I suppose I’m blessed to be only a bad jam away and to have a supportive employer,” said the 28-year-old.

-Ruing what she described as a “suspect” polling date, Penang-born Koay Yi Ling said: “There was talk they might schedule the election to be right after Qing Ming, making it less convenient for the Chinese to head back since they would've already gone home prior.”
+Said Penang-born Koay Yi Ling: “There was talk they might schedule the election to be right after Qing Ming, making it less convenient for the Chinese to head back since they would've already gone home prior.”

 Qing Ming, otherwise known as Tomb Sweeping Day, took place on Apr 5.